-Manage migration projects
+Managing migration projects

-The Oracle Migration Toolkit (MTK) lets you organize your work into projects.
+The MTK lets you organize your work into projects.
 Each migration project is kept separate, so you can easily manage all the files that are generated during each migration.
 Once you have created a project, you can come back at any time and open a previously created project.
-When you start the MTK, you can choose to create a new project or open a project that you have created previously.

-To create a new project in the MTK, perform the following steps:
+To create a new project in the MTK, enter the following information on the Project management dialog: